-- Managing and developing staff – At a mid-sized data center colo firm, the CEO’s direct reports usually include a Chief Financial Officer (CFO), Chief Operating Officer (COO), Chief Technology Officer (CTO), and a VP of Sales.
+- Managing and developing staff – At a mid-sized data center colo firm, the CEO’s direct reports usually include a Chief Financial Officer (CFO), Chief Operating Officer (COO), Chief Technology Officer (CTO), and VP of Sales.

-- Managing major customer accounts – In any mid-sized IT company, it’s quite common for the CEO to be involved in the late stages of any major new client opportunity.
+- Managing major customer accounts – In any mid-sized IT company, it’s quite common for the CEO to be involved in the late stages of any significant new client opportunity.
 For the CEO of a colo provider, significant time is also spent on customer relationship building, marketing strategy, and new business development – again complementing the VP of sales with primary responsibility for cultivating new accounts.

-While most IT decision makers that research data center service providers often spend their time pouring over features and benefits, there’s a whole other side of the data center that many rarely think about: the CEO – including building the bottom line, patents, providing excellent customer service, implementing green strategies, and offering robust connectivity options.
+While most IT decision makers that research data center service providers often spend their time pouring over features and benefits, there’s a whole other side of the data center that many rarely think about the CEO – including building the bottom line, patents, providing excellent customer service, implementing green strategies, and offering robust connectivity options.